salesforcecli/plugin-signups/messages/snapshot.delete.md

 # prompt.confirm

-Are you sure you want to delete the snapshot with name: %s?
+Are you sure you want to delete the snapshot?

 # success